whotookzakum/bapharia.com/src/routes/guides/missions.md

     bleed
 />

 Battle Areas are special areas in dungeons where some enemies need to be defeated before proceeding, to prevent players from rushing straight to the boss.
-Dungeon minibosses also have a very low chance to drop a chest that can contain a weapon.
+Dungeon minibosses also have a very low chance to drop a [chest that can contain a weapon](/guides/weapons-and-plugs#weapon-drops).

 Players are provided with potions and buff consumables that can only be used in that dungeon and are deleted after exiting.
-Dungeons chests contain extra potions.
+Chests placed throughout Dungeons can contain extra potions.

-After clearing the Survey difficulty of a dungeon in the main story quest, the Additional Survey difficulty can be accessed through the Missions page on the Command Menu.
+After clearing the Survey difficulty of a dungeon in the main story quest, the Additional Survey difficulty can be accessed through the Missions page on the Command Menu (and subsequently the Advanced Survey).

 ## Raids
 Raids consist of a single boss fight with up to 30 players.
 Party leaders and solo players can queue for raid matchmaking at the raid's entrance.
 The revives are shared between all players in the raid.